HodlerCompany/qredit-rpc/README.md

 ```

 # API
-Supported networks are `mainnet` all calls should start with the network you want to address, for instance,  `/mainnet/account/QUDud8tvyVZa67p3QY7XPRUTjRGnWQQ9Xv` we call it `:network` in the API description.
+Supported networks are `mainnet` all calls should start with the network you want to address, for instance,  `/mainnet/account/QUDud8tvyVZa67p3QY7XPRUTjRGnWQQ9Xv`.

 ## Accounts
-- Get account balance from `address`: `GET /:network/account/:address`
+- Get account balance from address: `GET /mainnet/account/$ADDRESS`
+example:  `$curl -X GET "127.0.0.1:8080/mainnet/account/$ADDRESS"`
 - Create account from `passphrase`: `POST /:network/account` params: `passphrase`
 - Create (or get if already existing) account and encrypt using bip38: `POST /:network/account/bip38` params: `bip38` (password for encrypted WIF), `userid` (to identify a user)
 - Get backup from `userid`: `GET /:network/account/bip38/:userid`